Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 To showcase geocoding techniques in this lab, and to evaluate the quality of our approach you will use a table `CARTO_ACADEMY__DATA_FOR_TUTORIALS.CARTO.DATAAPPEAL_RESTAURANTS_AND_CAFES_BERLIN_CPG` with locations of restaurants and cafes in Berlin.
 If you look into that table you will notice that some records don't have full or correct information in the `STREET_ADDRESS` column.
 To be able to calculate the correct quality metrics in this lab lets do a simple cleanup of the low quality datapoint.
 Run the following query to create a table that has only records that have 5-digits postcode and those records are in Berlin.

 ```
-CREATE OR REPLACE TABLE GEOLAB.PUBLIC.GEOCODING_ADDRESSES AS
+CREATE OR REPLACE TABLE ADVANCED_ANALYTICS.PUBLIC.GEOCODING_ADDRESSES AS
 SELECT *
 FROM CARTO_ACADEMY__DATA_FOR_TUTORIALS.CARTO.DATAAPPEAL_RESTAURANTS_AND_CAFES_BERLIN_CPG
 WHERE REGEXP_SUBSTR(street_address, '(\\d{5})') is not null
 AND city ILIKE 'berlin';
 ```
-If you check the size of `GEOLAB.PUBLIC.GEOCODING_ADDRESSES` table you'll see that it has about 10K rows.
+If you check the size of `ADVANCED_ANALYTICS.PUBLIC.GEOCODING_ADDRESSES` table you'll see that it has about 10K rows.

 The Worldwide Address Data dataset contains more than 500M addresses around the world and we will use it for geocoding and reverse geocoding.
 However some addresses in that dataset contain addresses with coordinates outside of the allowed boundaries for latitude and longitude.
 Run the following query to create a new table that filters out those "invalid" records and includes a new column, `LOCATION`, which stores the locations in the `GEOGRAPHY` type:

 ```
-CREATE OR REPLACE TABLE GEOLAB.PUBLIC.OPENADDRESS AS
+CREATE OR REPLACE TABLE ADVANCED_ANALYTICS.PUBLIC.OPENADDRESS AS
 SELECT ST_POINT(lon, lat) as location, *
 FROM WORLDWIDE_ADDRESS_DATA.ADDRESS.OPENADDRESS
 WHERE lon between -180 and 180